UBC-MDS/tweetr/README.md

 ## Package Overview

-`pytweet` is a python package for text analysis and sentiment analysis on tweets.
+`tweetr` is a R package for text analysis and sentiment analysis on tweets.
 The package will allow you to extract tweets from Twitter, visualize user habit on tweet posting, and apply sentiment analysis to the data.